Age Groups and Vaccines: Adolescents

 After the vaccines

 When you get home, realize that your child may be more tired than usual.
 They may be sore where the shot was given.
 Try to be patient, understanding and comforting.
 You can also administer a pain reliever if directed by the doctor.
-If the area where the shot was given is red, tender or swollen, you can use a warm wet cloth on the area.
-If your child has a fever, have them take a warm shower or bath.
+If the area where the shot was given is red, tender or swollen, you can use ice on the area, and encourage ongoing movement of the arm.
 Give your adolescent plenty of fluids, and be aware that they may be less interested in food over the next 24 hours.

 Because fevers are part of the immune response, treatment is most often not recommended.
 If you have questions, talk with your child’s doctor.
 Find out more about fevers on this Q&A sheet.